-For the purpose of establishing a reference value for comparison, the baseline surface sulfur emission levels are 135.8 Tg a-1 globally [Koch et al., 2006].
+- [15] For the purpose of establishing a reference value for comparison, the baseline surface sulfur emission levels are 135.8 Tg a-1 globally [Koch et al., 2006].
 Since the additional stratospheric injections are 1-2 orders of magnitude smaller, we might not expect them to be important in any case on a global basis.
-Dividing the surface emissions by the surface area of the earth, we get an average of 5.41 x 10-5 kg m-2 a-1.
-Also according to Koch et al., this sulfate has an average atmospheric lifetime of 6.2 days, meaning levels would be expected to be much higher than this reference value downwind of large urban and industrial areas and much lower (or practically negligible) in unpopulated areas.

-The notable absence of deposition over some of the continental areas (for example, the Sahara and Western Australia) is because most of the additional sulfate deposition is in the form of wet deposition, and these areas receive little rain.
+Dividing the surface emissions by the surface area of Earth, we get an average of $5.41 \times 10^{-5} \text{ kg m}^{-2} \text{ a}^{-1}$.
+Also according to Koch et al., this sulfate has an average atmospheric lifetime of 6.2 days, meaning levels would be expected to be much higher than this reference value downwind of large urban and industrial areas and much lower (or practically negligible) in unpopulated areas. - [16] The notable absence of deposition over some of the continental areas (for example, the Sahara and Western Australia) is because most of the additional sulfate deposition is in the form of wet deposition, and these areas receive little rain.
 Other seeming gaps in deposition over continents are merely due to the values being small enough that they are obscured by the choice in contouring levels.
-Model bias may also play a certain role in either enhancing or obscuring these gaps, but we do not have sufficient information to make a detailed analysis effects due to this.

-These figures only show annually averaged results.
+Model bias may also play a certain role in either enhancing or obscuring these gaps, but we do not have sufficient information to make a detailed analysis of effects due to this. - [17] Figure 1 only shows annually averaged results.
 There are small regions of larger deposition for certain seasons, but the annual average is sufficient for this analysis.
+However, as greenhouse gas concentrations increase in the future, the strength of the Brewer-Dobson circulation will also increase, resulting in a shorter lifetime for stratospheric aerosols and the need for more sulfur to produce the same climate response [Rasch et al., 2008b], which would cause an increase in sulfate deposition.
+We have not evaluated the effects that an increase in the strength of stratospheric circulation would have with regard to our study.